andygarfield/WorshipUp/README.md

 ## Configurations
 People who are setting up the system can choose from a few different configurations.
-These are ordered by simplest to most complex.
+These are ordered simplest to most complex.

 1. A basic single-system setup where the data is stored and presented locally.
 The client and server are implimented on the same machine.
 2. A client and a server implementation on separate machines.
 The server has the master copy of the data and the client syncs with it.
 The desktop client presents with a current copy of the data.
 Also have a web interface that has all the capabilities of the desktop application.